Bachelor of Arts in Africology and African American Studies

 Africology and African American Studies Department

-Today, the Africology and African American Studies department and Temple University remain as committed as ever to this mission.
-Temple is home to more African American students than any other university in the Northeast, and it’s this diversity and sense of global community that sets apart the university.
+Today, the Africology and African American Studies Department and Temple University remain as committed as ever to this mission.
+Temple is home to more African American students than any other university in the Northeast, and it’s this diversity and sense of global community that sets the university apart.